 Choosing a menstrual cup can seem as overwhelming as picking a cloth diaper system.
 Unlike diapers for your baby it makes more sense to pick one to try and hope it works, then if you find it isn’t the best fit for you, use what you know about the first cup you tried and work based off of your likes and dislikes to pick the next one.
 For example, I started using a Diva Cup with great success with only one complaint- it felt a TEENY bit too long and without getting a very perfect insertion I would need to remove and replace it or else I would feel the end of it- even with removing the stem.
 Knowing this I looked at other cups and read reviews and experiences from other women who, with the same issue, tried a Lunette cup which is slightly shorter.
 I still prefer the Diva Cup and Lunette to the Keeper cup, mostly because they are more flexible.
 I haven’t tried any others just yet.
 If you are wondering if your vagina is short you can reach in; if you can reach your cervix easily with a finger then you might want to try a shorter cup or possibly use a Size 1, although most women who have given birth would be best to start with a size 2.

 Other factors to consider are how soft or hard the cup is.
-The Keeper cup is harder which can be better for women with stronger pelvic muscles or who have not given birth.
+The Keeper (and also the new Lena Cup) is firmer which can be better for women with stronger pelvic muscles or who have not given birth.
 With the Meluna you can choose from different styles that would be a softer cup, regular, or hard.
 With cups averaging about $30 each most people won’t buy multiples to try so being a vigilant researcher and informed consumer as well as learning more about your own body (even your vagina and your pelvic muscles) will save you money in the long run.

 Using the Cup